fresheneesz/bitcoinThroughputAnalysis/README.md

 [Neutrino](https://blog.lightning.engineering/posts/2018/10/17/neutrino.html) is one of those technologies.
 It isn't a scaling solution per se, but it does help SPV solve the privacy problem.
 The Bloom filters currently used for SPV have privacy problems, because SPV clients send requests to SPV servers that give away what specific transactions they're interested in.
 Neutrino are much more private while maintaining a low overhead for light clients - each filter needed for the protocol is only about 15 KB per 2 MB block.
 An SPV client would determine which blocks have transactions they care about, and request entire blocks.
 By requesting different blocks from different SPV servers, an SPV client can have a reasonable liklihood of maintaining privacy.
 In a near-sybil or near-eclipse attack, however, there's still possibility for deanonymization via correlation of requested blocks.
 But the risk is much lower than with the bloom filters that are used today.

-Neutrino also solves the problem of being lied to by omission.
+And Neutrino solves the problem of being lied to by omission.
 To allow light clients to trustlessly download the block filters, those filters need to be commited into the block by miners.
 That way an SPV node can check that block filters they're given match the commitment in the block.
 Since the filters are committed to in the block, SPV nodes know for sure which blocks they want, and they can know they're being eclipsed if all their connections refuse to give them the blocks they need to verify their transactions.

-Neutrino also solves the problem of SPV server cost, since SPV clients would simply be requesting blocks (and far fewer of them) from full nodes, there's not a whole lot of work that needs to be done - just a little additional bandwidth.
+Neutrino also solves the problem of SPV server cost, since an SPV client would simply be requesting blocks (and far fewer of them than a full node would request), there's not a whole lot of work that needs to be done - just a little additional bandwidth.

 Most SPV clients currently only connect to four SPV servers, which is small enough that a determined attacker could have a reasonably high chance of successfully eclipsing the client.
 With the decreased load on SPV servers, SPV clients could increase their number of connections (I recommmend 14) substantially without putting much additional strain on the network.